Famously, James Carvill hung a sign outside Bill Clinton’s 1992 presidential campaign headquarters that read:

 The second offers dynamic Monte Carlo simulation of an economy with shocks and multiple trials.
 This economic model has production, consumption, capital investment, labor market with unemployment, price level, money supply, and inventory cycles.

-We hope these will give you a little insight into the various candidates’ proposals.
+We hope these give you more insight into the various candidates’ proposals.